Oturu scores 30 as Minnesota beats No. 19 Michigan 75-67

 BIG PICTURE

 Michigan: The Wolverines lived and died from beyond the arc.
-They made five of their first six 3-pointers, but then hit just one of their final eight attempts from deep in the first half.
+They made five of their first six 3-pointers before cooling off, finishing 10 for 28 from long range.

 Minnesota: The Gophers struggled to find offense from anyone other than Oturu in the first half.
 Through the first 15 minutes, Oturu had scored 16 of Minnesota’s 19 points.
 He finished the first half 9 for 12 from the floor, while his teammates went 4 for 16.